Reviem0/CompSci-Notes/Networks and Security/Network Layer/Domain Name Server.md

 - Resilience: Root servers use anycast to distribute load

 # mDNS (Multicast DNS)
-- Purpose: Local name resolution with
+- Purpose: Local name resolution without a DNS server.
+Not every network needs a full DNS infrastructure such a a small home netowork
+- Mechanism: